ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/debian-nginx.md

 apt update && apt upgrade -y
 ```

 <b>2.a.
-Nginx</b>
-Apache should come pre-installed with your server.
-If it's not, install it with:
+Nginx should come pre-installed with your server.
+If it's not, install it with:</b>

 ```sh
 apt install nginx